 I may be the only one, but I had never heard of budget billing until I saw it on my electric company’s website.

-Basically, budget billing smooths out your bills over a period, normally twelve months, so that you don’t have high bills in the summer (or winter) and low bills in the spring and fall.
+Basically, budget billing smooths out your bills over a period, normally twelve months.

-Instead, you have one steady bill that is occasionally adjusted if your 12 month average bill amount changes.
+Instead, you have one steady bill that is occasionally adjusted if your yearly average bill changes.

-Initially, I thought that it was just a way for my electric company to charge me an extra fee for smoothing my payments.
+Initially, I thought budget billing was just a way for my electric company to charge me an extra fee for smoothing my payments out of the course of the year.
 I figured they wouldn’t be offering a service that creates more work for them for free.

-My electric company really does offer budget billing completely free!
-Now, I can’t say that all budget billing scenarios for all utility companies are free, so make sure you check with your particular company.
+My electric company really does offer budget billing completely free.
+Unfortunately, I can’t say that all companies that offer budget billing will offer it for free.
+Make sure you check with your particular company before enrolling.

 However, after a bit more thought it does make sense why utility companies would offer this service for free.

-According to a 2011 survey by the National Foundation for Credit Counseling 64% of Americans didn’t have enough cash on hand to cover a $1,000 emergency.
-Hopefully you have an emergency fund of at least $1,000, but clearly most Americans don’t even have that!
+According to a survey by the National Foundation for Credit Counseling 64% of Americans didn’t have enough cash on hand to cover a $1,000 emergency.
+Hopefully you have an emergency fund of at least $1,000, but most Americans don’t even have that.